Why Study Nursing at LAU?

 The B.S.N. program at the Lebanese American University offers many innovative features that distinguish it from other nursing programs and that will prepare nursing graduates to work in today’s fast-paced health care settings and will lay the foundation for graduate study in nursing or related fields such as public health.

-Strong Liberal Arts Curriculum (LAC)
+Strong Liberal Arts and Sciences Curriculum (LASC)

-During the fall semester of the sophomore year, nursing students can choose to enroll on either of LAU’s campuses — Beirut or Byblos.
-For the spring semesterof the sophomore year and during the junior and senior years, nursing students must be enrolled on the Byblos campus, where the School of Nursing offices, classrooms and laboratories are located.
+During the fall semester of the sophomore year, nursing students can choose to enroll on either of LAU’s campuses - Beirut or Byblos.
+For the spring semester of the sophomore year and during the junior and senior years, nursing students must be enrolled on the Byblos campus, where the School of Nursing offices, classrooms and laboratories are located.
 Bus transportation is available through the university for students wishing to use it.
 Dormitories are available on both campuses.

 State-of-the-art classrooms and laboratories

 The School of Nursing facilities include “smart” classrooms equipped with the most current instructional technology as well as a Clinical Simulation Center configured in a hospital-like setting that will foster active learning and engagement with peers.
-The Simulation Center will be equipped with advanced patient simulators that allow students to learn new skills in a safe setting, practicing them until they gain confidence.
+The Simulation Center is equipped with advanced patient simulators that allow students to learn new skills in a safe setting, practicing them until they gain confidence.

 The ARCSON faculty has developed a concept-based curriculum that will foster in-depth understanding of the knowledge essential for today’s professional nurse.
 Concept-based learning moves beyond memorization of facts and uses instructional approaches that assist students to integrate new knowledge and apply it to patient care.
 The health and illness concepts being taught form the foundation for nursing practice with patients in all types of settings.
 The professional nursing concepts included in the curriculum pertain to the values, roles and responsibilities of professional nurses and key aspects of the health care system.
-You will learn these concepts and their application through instruction in the classroom, Clinical Siimulation Center, and hospital and community health settings.
+You will learn these concepts and their application through instruction in the classroom, Clinical Simulation Center, and hospital and community health settings.

 Clinical learning experiences